NMD4C Host Inaugural Basic Research Summer School

 We hope to see you next year

-We are excited to announce that we will host this event again next summer, with details on the event location, organizing team and registration to come!
+We are also excited to announce that we will host this event again next summer, with details on the event location, organizing team and registration to come!
 Stay tuned to our event webpage for the latest updates.

 Thank you to the Organizing team

-We would like to extend a special thank-you to our organizing team – without their tireless work behind the scenes, this event would not have been possible.
+Lastly, we would like to extend a special thank-you to our organizing team – without their tireless work behind the scenes, this event would not have been possible.
 Thank you to Dr Natasha Chang, Dr Kessen Patten, Dr Marine Christin, Alessio Cusmano, Dr Nicolas Dumont, Dr Benoit Gentil, Dr Rashmi Kothary, Dr Léa Lescouzères, Dr Homira Osman, Dr Martine Tétreault, Dr Erin Beattie and James Davis.

 Thank you to our sponsors